 - An S Corporation is not suitable for a widely-held corporation because it can only have up to 100 stockholders all of whom must generally be individuals or eligible trusts for the benefit of individuals, and U.S. citizens or resident aliens.
 In addition, certain tax exempt organizations may be eligible stockholders but will generally have to pay tax on their income from an S Corporation.

 - If ownership interests in the business are going to be provided to employees, the C Corporation will generally be the preferred entity for several reasons.
 First, stock ownership is easier to explain to employees than equity interests in partnerships and LLCs.
 Second, creating favorably priced equity incentives is easiest to accomplish in a C Corporation because ownership can be held through various classes of stock.
-It is quite common for a corporation to issue preferred stock to investors and common stock to management and other employees.
-If properly structured, the common stock can be sold at a substantial discount from the preferred stock because of the special rights and preferences of the preferred stock.
+It is quite common for a corporation to issue preferred stock to investors and common stock (and options exercisable for common stock) to management and other employees.
+If properly structured and supported by a suitable valuation the common stock can be sold at a substantial discount from the preferred stock because of the special rights and preferences of the preferred stock.
 For example, the preferred stock would usually have a liquidation preference equal to the price paid for the preferred stock.
 This preference amount must be paid if the corporation is sold or liquidated, before any funds can be paid to the holders of the common stock.
 The preferred stock would be convertible into common stock at the option of the holder and conversion would ordinarily occur in an upside situation where the company is successful and goes public or is sold.
 Finally, the tax law provides for special “incentive” stock options where the option holder generally incurs no tax until the shares purchased on exercise of the options are sold.
 The gain that is ultimately recognized is taxed at the more favorable long term capital gain rates rather than as ordinary income.
 Incentive stock options are only available for corporations, not partnerships or LLCs.
 In the case of options that do not qualify as incentive stock options, the option holder recognizes ordinary income when the option is exercised in the amount of the difference between the exercise price of the option and the fair market value of the underlying stock as of the time the option is exercised.

 A business can either distribute earnings currently to its owners or accumulate and reinvest the earnings with the goal of increasing the value of the business so that the business can either be taken public (so that the owners’ equity can be sold in a stock market) or sold to another business for cash or marketable stock of the acquiring business.
-Current earnings are taxed as ordinary income whereas the gain on the sale of stock is taxed at the more favorable long term capital gain rates.
+Current earnings are normally taxed as ordinary income whereas the gain on the sale of stock is taxed to non-corporate investors at the more favorable long term capital gain rates.

-A tax flow-through entity such as a partnership, LLC or S Corporation is the entity of choice for a business that intends to distribute earnings currently so that the earnings can be distributed without incurring a second level of tax.
+A tax flow-through entity such as a partnership, LLC or S Corporation is often the entity of choice for a business that intends to distribute earnings currently so that the earnings can be distributed without incurring a second level of tax.
 If a C Corporation is used, earnings can be paid out without a second level of tax only if paid as salary or other reasonable compensation to stockholders who work for the business (because such compensation would be deductible by the corporation against its taxable income) thereby eliminating the corporate level tax on the earnings so distributed.
-On the other hand, distributions of earnings by a corporation to its stockholders other than as compensation for services will not be deductible by the corporation and will be taxed as ordinary dividend income to its stockholders.
+On the other hand, distributions of earnings by a corporation to its stockholders other than as compensation for services will not be deductible by the corporation and will be taxed as dividend income to its stockholders.
 Most small businesses which are not expected to grow into public companies and which have owners who do not work for the business (and therefore cannot receive tax deductible compensation) but who desire the distribution of the earnings of the business currently, have a strong incentive to use a tax flow-through entity such as an S Corporation, partnership or LLC.